My Top Tips For Attracting Bees To Your Garden

 Bee Nests Q&A.

-I do not recommend that you buy boxes of bumblebees for your garden,
+- I do not recommend that you buy boxes of bumblebees for your garden,

 even if they are native, simply because they may transmit diseases to wild bees.
+Read more here.

-These days, whether or not you are visited by honey bees depends mostly on whether there are
+- Attracting honey bees depends mostly on whether there are

 beekeepers nearby.
 Wild honey bee colonies are relatively rare, but it